ggruiz7/run-buddy/README.md

 ## Contribution

-Made with ❤️ by Gabriel
+Made with ❤️ by GG

 ### ©️2021 Run Buddy, Inc